 - The project should demonstrate the contribution of all participants and the project must be significant to them.

-- The participants are required, prior to obtain the EUREKA label, to have signed a consortium agreement.
+- The participants are required, prior to obtain the Eureka label, to have signed a consortium agreement.

 Any partner whose cooperative R&D project is consistent with the aforesaid criteria can apply to the present announcement in accordance with the national laws, rules, regulations and procedures in effect.

-Submission and approval procedures
+Submission and approval procedures at international level

 Participants are invited to contact the officers from the National Authorities (see contact details at the end of the text) before submitting the documents.